-He emphasises, however, that "government agencies will make their purchasing decisions [independently] based on cost, functionality, interoperability and security.
+He emphasizes, however, that "government agencies will make their purchasing decisions [independently] based on cost, functionality, interoperability and security.

 IRD IT manager Ross Hughson says the move was a logical outgrowth of a renewal of the department's licence with Novell.
 "With SSC encouragement, we appreciate it's a good idea to make these things all-of-government if you can, as we did with our agreement with Acer for desktops and HP for laptops.
-I liken it to GSN [the planned Govenment Shared Network]; just as small departments will be able to link to that and get the benefit of government buying power, so they will be able to do the same with an arrangment like this."
+I liken it to GSN [the planned Govenment Shared Network]; just as small departments will be able to link to that and get the benefit of government buying power, so they will be able to do the same with an arrangement like this." -- Computerworld New Zealand Online